clearhaus/3DSv2-api-documentation/source/3dsmethod.rst

 #.
 Create a form with an input field named ``threeDSMethodData``

 #.
-This field must contain the above JSON message, Base64URL-encoded
+This field must contain the above JSON message, Base64-URL encoded

 #.
 Post the form to the ``threeDSMethodURL``, with the HTML iframe as a target